oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 You should see your seeded data on the right, in the shape you specified in your query.

-Next you’ll add authentication to your GraphQL API and allow users to log in via Okta.
+Next you'll add authentication to your GraphQL API and allow users to log in via Okta.

 ## Adding authentication

-To add auth to your API, you’ll need to do some configuration.
+To add auth to your API, you'll need to do some configuration.
 Go to [the Okta Developer Portal](https://developer.okta.com) and sign up for a developer account so you can create an application for your frontend.
 To do this, navigate to **Applications > Application** in the sidebar and select **Create App Integration**.
-Select **OIDC** as your sign-in method and set your application type as “Single-Page Application.”
+Select **OIDC** as your sign-in method and set your application type as "Single-Page Application."

 ![Add new integration](https://i.imgur.com/U8tqO1J.png)

-On the next page, give your app integration a name like “Laravel GraphQL Demo,” keep the grant type as “Authorization Code,” and change the sign-in redirect and sign-out redirect URIs to port 3000 instead of 8080.
-For “Controlled Access,” select **allow everyone in my organization to access** since access levels aren’t important for this tutorial.
+On the next page, give your app integration a name like "Laravel GraphQL Demo," keep the grant type as "Authorization Code," and change the sign-in redirect and sign-out redirect URIs to port 3000 instead of 8080.
+For "Controlled Access," select **allow everyone in my organization to access** since access levels aren't important for this tutorial.

 ![New integration details](https://i.imgur.com/7OLQ6DO.png)

-You’ll be given your client ID—make sure to note it.
-You’ll be able to see your Okta domain, which you should note as well.
+You'll be given your client ID—make sure to note it.
+You'll be able to see your Okta domain, which you should note as well.
 Before you leave the Okta site, navigate to **Security > API** to see your issuer URI.
 Note this and go to the **Trusted Origins** tab.
-Click **Add Origin**, set the origin URL as “http://localhost:3000”, select the CORS and Redirect checkboxes, and click **Save**.
+Click **Add Origin**, set the origin URL as "http://localhost:3000", select the CORS and Redirect checkboxes, and click **Save**.
 This will avoid problems with the frontend.

 ![Add Origin](https://i.imgur.com/qXsLMRV.png)